krakrukra/PocketAdmin/README.md

 ![1.jpg](extra/pictures/1.jpg)
 ![2.jpg](extra/pictures/2.jpg)

-The device here is intended to be an improved verison of USB rubber ducky, namely:
+The device here is intended to be a much improved verison of USB rubber ducky, namely:

-1. made from inexpensive off-the-shelf parts, with not only open source firmware,
+1. Made from inexpensive off-the-shelf parts, with not only open source firmware,
-but hardware design files as well (allows you to make these yourself).
+but hardware design files as well.
+This allows the user to do substantial
+modifications to the design, as well as provides an option to build these yourself.

-2. has a built-in interpreter (compatible with existing ducky script) which takes text files directly,
+2. Has a built-in interpreter (compatible with existing ducky script) which takes text files directly,
 so you never have to install any encoder software and keep converting payload.txt to inject.bin.

-3. can act as both keyboard and USB disk, allowing for better payloads; the memory chip is integrated,
+3. Can act as both keyboard and USB disk, allowing for better payloads; the memory chip is integrated,
 so there is no need to keep sticking SD card in/out of various devices while developing payloads.

-4. extended set of commands:
+4. Has an OS detection mechanism, which allows you to store multiple payloads simultaneously and
+have the device automatically pick the correct payload to run.

+5. Extended set of commands for extra functionality; for example:
-without doing any firmware update, the user can set which VID / PID values to use, as well as
+without doing any firmware update the user can set which VID / PID values to use, or
 configure how the device should show up (keyboard only / flash disk only / keyboard+disk);
-"DELAY " command can wait extra time for driver install, so that payloads run at very first insertion;
-"REPEAT " command can repeat a block of several commands, instead of only 1;

 ---